-Flows are currently low, making this the ideal time to work.
-Crews are currently clearing and levelling the area, installing drainage and constructing a retaining wall on the south side of Highway 14.
-In late February or early March, we will begin raising the road, by adding fill, which will be followed by widening and paving, as well as the installation of barriers.
-We are also adding a deceleration lane for vehicles that want to turn right onto Kangaroo Road from the highway.
+Flows are low in late winter, making it the ideal time to work.
+Crews cleared and levelled the area, installed drainage and constructed a retaining wall on the south side of Highway 14.
+We also raised the road, by adding fill, then widened and paved it, as well as installing barriers.
+We’ve also added a new deceleration lane for vehicles that want to turn right onto Kangaroo Road from the highway.

 The project is designed to fully protect the highway against a 1 in 25 year flood.
 What does that mean?
 Basically, that the road is not expected to flood during the worst storm event predicted in a 25 year period.
 In fact, our testing shows that the road can likely remain open up to a 1 in 200 year event; albeit with reduced speeds and perhaps some minor challenges to those people lucky enough a low riding sport car.